Where is Nagano?

 What about Wi-Fi?

-Wi-Fi is available at many public places in Tokyo.
-There is Wi-Fi at the temple in Nagano.
+Wi-Fi is available at many public places in Tokyo and Nagano.
 However, public Wi-Fi is not dependable and secure.
 I highly recommend getting a personal Wi-Fi router at the airport; it’s inexpensive and very reliable.
 If you have Skype, LINE or WhatsApp, you are able to make phone calls to the person in the US using the Wi-Fi.

 At Retreat site

-Are there activities and places to go in Iiyama?
+Are there places to go during the retreat?

 Kanazawa is a capital of Ishikawa Prefecture.
-It is just 1 hour away by bullet train from Iiyama.
-It is worth going there as a half-day trip.
+It is just 1 hour away by bullet train from Nagano.
+It will be a great half-day trip.
 Kanazawa offers many historical attractions such as restored residences and districts, as well as modern museums.
 But Kanazawa's most popular attraction is Kenrokuen, one of Japan's "three best landscape gardens” and by many considered the most beautiful of them all.
 Also, Kanazawa has one of Japan’s top fish markets, with bountiful catches of wild, deep-sea prawns, seabass, and snow crab.
 Kanazawa offers one of the best sushi spots in Japan.

-What type of food is famous in Iiyama, Nagano?
+What type of food is famous in Nagano?

 Nagano is known for Shinshu Soba, buckwheat noodles.
 The most popular style of eating the freshly boiled, slightly “al dente” noodles is to dip in a soy-sauce based broth.
 Pickled Nozawana greens are also popular.
 Nozawana is a Japanese leaf vegetable.
 Each household has their own unique recipe of pickling.
 It has crisp texture and goes well with rice.
 In Autumn, apples and mushrooms are harvested.
 Oyaki is a Japanese dumpling, made with fermented buckwheat dough.
 It is wrapped with various fillings, and steamed or broiled.